Storm Drain Project

 3. Take pictures of you and your group!
 Make sure to take pictures as you are painting/stenciling as well as after with the finished product.
-Send pictures email@example.com and share on your group or personal Facebook page to help us promote the program!
+Send pictures to DRBA and share on your group or personal Facebook page to help us promote the program!

-4. Be proud of the efforts you and your group have made to keep Danville streams and the Dan River clean!
-Once you have returned the stenciling kit, you should be receiving a certificate of completion and appreciation for you and your group.
+4. Be proud of the efforts you and your group have made to keep your community's rivers and streams clean!
+Once you have returned the stenciling kit, you will receive a certificate of completion and appreciation for you and your group.

 After the storm drains have been stenciled.